 A dropped kerb allows vehicles to cross the pavement from the road to a driveway, if you wish to apply for a dropped kerb more information can be found on this page:

 Before you apply you must check with your local roads office if the adjacent road is classified or unclassified.
 If the road is classified you will need a formal planning permission.

 If the adjacent road is unclassified then you don't need planning permission.

 When applying for and returning your application form, you will have to include the appropriate fee.
 For current charge refer to road markings section in the standard charges table.
-This is non refundable and covers the initial inspection and assessment of the application.
-Any cheques should be made payable to Aberdeenshire Council.
+This is non-refundable and covers the initial inspection and assessment of the application.

 Before you apply please be aware of the following conditions: